How to Price Art Commissions: Your Art Pricing Guide

 Time is Money in the Art Business

-There is no getting around the obvious limitations of your time.
+There is no getting around the obvious limitations of time.
 Everything comes down to the amount of time it takes to get your work done.

 One crafty way of helping yourself, if you are a slow worker, is to modify your compositional style.
 A good starting point is to leave a white background, and there are very good reasons why this is a good idea.